rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Check agree that if a subscription has multiple receivers, then the encoding (and transport and dscp markings???) for all of those receivers must be the same.

 1. We should allow devices to limit which datastores subscriptions can be made against (e.g., not candidate or factory-default as some obvious examples).
-Should these be advertised in the capabilties?
+Should these be advertised in the capabilities?

+1. If this work progresses we want to create bis versions of the transports so that they augment into the new data model paths.

+1. I've introduced a new basic path filter

+# Conventions {#conventions}

+{::boilerplate bcp14-tagged}

+All *YANG tree diagrams* used in this document follow the notation defined in {{RFC8340}}.

 # Introduction